HaloPSA plugin

 2. Leave the Login Type as Agent.

-3. Select the Agent to log in as from the drop down list.
+3. On the Agent to log in as drop down list select the Agent you created earlier.

 2. If you prefer, you might want to use Username & Password.